tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

    :width: 50%
    :align: center

-Note that even though the interpolation between the points is linear, it appears curved due to the log scale used on the spectrum figure.
+.. note:: Even though the interpolation between the points is linear, it appears curved due to the log scale used on the spectrum figure.

 In the example simulation, there are two host-pairs; one host in each pair sends UDP packets to the other.
 The host pairs are on different, slightly overlapping Wifi channels.
-A noise source (:ned:`NoiseSource`) creates small bursts of noise periodically, which overlaps with both host pair's transmissions.
+A noise source (:ned:`NoiseSource`) creates small bursts of noise periodically, which overlaps with both host pair's transmissions. **TODO** both host pair's -> ? ? ? ? which overlaps with all signals

-The :ned:`noiseSource` module creates dimensional transmissions, which interfere with other signals.
+The :ned:`NoiseSource` module creates dimensional transmissions, which interfere with other signals.
 It contains a transmitter module (:ned:`NoiseDimensionalTransmitter`), an antenna module (:ned:`IsotropicAntenna` by default), mobility module (so that it has a position, and optinally move around):

 .. figure:: media/noisesource.png
    :width: 25%